Bahman Mohasses: Death and legacy

+He had served as a mentor to artist Parvaneh Etemadi.

 Personal life

 In 1977, he married Nezhat-al-Molook, the daughter of his father's cousin, who was a teacher in Bandar-e-Anzali and later became the head of the Teaching College for Women.
 She died of brain cancer around 1998.

 Mohasses said he was proud of his homosexuality and lived it fully.
 The stigma associated with his homosexuality affected his reception in Iran, where his work was exhibited with those of Francis Bacon, another gay painter, only in 2017, albeit these works being in storage of Tehran museum for decades.